TanishkaMarrott/Building-a-Resilient-DevSecOps-Pipeline-for-a-Reddit-Clone-Utilizing-Jenkins-ArgoCD-Prometheus-G/README.md

 Let's make a deep-dive into this ⤵️

+Cluster Logs --> Fluentd - Collection & Enrichment -->  Forwarded to ElasticSearch for Storage

 1 - First things first, &rarr; system configurations.
 We'll specify the root directory for our fluentD buffers.
 Logging level set to info, configured the security settings like shared keys, including hostname verification

 2- Next is the input configuration -- configuration for inputting the container logs.